 As we all know, SAIs have traditionally been in the oversight business.
-Clearly, our financial audits are an important check on waste, fraud, and abuse.
+Clearly, our financial audit compliance reviews and investigations are an important check on waste, fraud, and abuse.
 Many SAIs also undertake program evaluations and best-practice studies, which are designed to improve government efficiency and effectiveness.
-At the same time, SAIs may perform a range of insight activities designed to help identify which programs and policies work, which ones don't, and possible ways forward.
+At the same time, SAIs may perform a range of additional insight activities designed to help identify which programs and policies work, which ones don't, and possible ways forward.